 To protect the floor from the torment we were about to unleash in this room we rolled out some rosin paper we had left over from the hardwood floor installation.
-It was overlapped and taped down using some blue painters tape.

 First thing on the agenda: fill all the little nail holes with wood filler and sand.
 Luckily, I was able to get help from Lisa on this one (jackpot).
 She’s a whiz (like cheese whiz) with the random orbital sander.
 The frame saw most of the sanding, but we did do some light sanding on the MDF panels as well.

-Nex up: prep the MDF edges.
+Next up: prep the MDF edges.
 Since I’m using medium density fiberboard (MDF) instead of solid hardwood for my panel centers, I need to dress up the routed edges before they can be painted.
 When cut or routed, MDF tends to fuzz up a little wherever it’s cut.
 That fuzz needs to be smoothed out.
 Here’s a zoomed in shot if what I’m talking about.
 You can see the front of the panel is as smooth as glass, and the edges are soft and furry.

 Ok, so it’s not crazy-out of control- fuzzy, but you get the idea.
 To correct this problem, there are a few approaches that may provide some relief.
 One of them was recommended by Alex from Old Town Home.
-The remedy is a mixture of wood glue and water at a 50/50 ratio.
-It gets applied to the edges, sanded down after it cures and then repeated three times.
-Sounds easy enough.
-I’m game.

 The results: mixed.
 After two coats of this process with the follow up sanding, the edges hardened up as advertised, but it wasn’t smooth.
 It actually had a bit of a texture.
 Texture is going to ruin the smooth look I’m after, so this process didn’t work for me.
 Moreover, the texture was kind of pitted.
 Now, I don’t want to throw Alex under the bus, after all, there were several serious woodworkers online that swear by this process.
 It obviously worked for them.
 So, why am I so special??
 Did I mess something up here??
 After thinking about this problem for a while I think I have an idea.
 I think my slow router speeds may have led to some rougher surface texture.
 Slow router speeds are recommended for large router bits like the bit I used.
 Slow speeds though mean rougher cuts.
 Rougher cuts equal slight material tear outs and a crappier surface in general.